qositoficial/rocketChatApps/README.md

-# Typebot
+# GLPI
-Typebot integration with Rocket.Chat
+GLPI integration with Rocket.Chat

 ## Getting Started
 Now that you have generated a blank default Rocket.Chat App, what are you supposed to do next?